Get your own free workspace

 • Mini microwave oven The better to heat up food you packed from home.
 Prepackaged stuff tends to be higher in sodium, but that's an option too.

 • Mini fridge They usually start selling these about a month and a half out from Dragon*Con for "back to school" and you can buy a little cube or a double cube for not too much money.
+Check Craigslist and garage sales too for bargains.

 • Cooler if you prefer a less expensive option for keeping things cold, a picnic cooler will work just fine.
 And you can pack it with those blue freeze packs.
 Add ice from the hotel every morning before you leave, and anytime you come back to the room.
 Don't forget salt.